hjkgrp/starter-hugo-research-group/content/post/2017-02-27-molsimplify-tutorial-5-using-machine-learning-build-better-structures-0/index.md

 ---
-title: molSimplify Tutorial 5: Using machine learning to build better structures
+title: "molSimplify Tutorial 5: Using machine learning to build better structures"
 subtitle:

 # Summary for listings and search engines